 Amazing Architecture of the Monument

 The Taj Mahal is a work of art that incorporates Ottoman, Persian, and Islamic art and customs, and its architecture is inspired by depictions of paradise in the Koran.
 It is also a work of significance.
+Its symmetrical arrangement is defined by an axis at its center, which has long been utilized to represent a governing force that promotes balance and harmony.

 The edifice is also placed in the fundamental north-south orientation, with the sides arranged so that the sun may be seen emerging as well as setting on both the north and south ends throughout both the winter and summer seasons when standing in the middle.